lorin/booknotes/Drift-Into-Failure.md

     suspend inside complexity.
 - Decisions set a precedent, particularly if they generate successful outcomes with less resource expenditure.
+- People come to expect and accept deviance from what may have been a previous norm.
+They have come to believe that things will “probably be fine” and that it will do “a good job”

 ## Outline